-Back in the day, before we moved to Texas, I was hanging out with my drummer friend Dan who was in a band.
+Back in the day before we moved to Texas, I was hanging out with my drummer friend Dan who was in a band.
 They were trying to get active and play out more in Northern California.
 He mentioned that things would be easier for them if they had a manager.
 Music and business management sounded like a good combo, so I said, “Hey, I’ll be your manager.”
 But he just looked at me and quipped, “Ha.
-But nobody listens to you.”
-Just because a comment is made as a half-joke, doesn’t mean it’s half-funny.
+Nobody listens to you.”
+Just because a comment is made as a half-joke doesn’t mean it’s half-funny.
 Regardless, I suppose he was right.
 Nobody ever listened to me.
 It’s more than just because I am soft spoken and have a non-assuming demeanor.
 It’s simply that nobody listened to me.
-So it is surprising to me now that anybody would read or pay attention to anything I write.
+Maybe I was just hanging around the wrong people.
+Regardless, it is surprising to me now that anybody would read or pay attention to anything I write.
 But it’s nice.
 I’ll take it.

 1 Gary Vaynerchuck, Crush It!
 (New York: HarperCollins, 2009), 50.